 And that’s it!

-We hope you learned a thing or two about hoses and how to connect a garden hose under your sink.
-If you’re planning to buy your next set of hoses, this article should help you one way or another.
+We hope you learned something about hoses and how to connect a garden hose under your sink.
+If you’re planning to buy your next set of hoses, this article should help you.
 Happy shopping!